-A smooth transfer isn’t just about completing an associate’s degree.
-It’s about establishing a clear plan from day one at AACC, and then choosing the right courses each term to position you for the major and the school you want.
+A smooth transfer isn’t just about completing an associate degree.
+It’s about establishing a clear plan from day one at AACC, and then choosing the right courses each term to position you for your chosen major and the school you want.

 From your first day as an AACC student, start working on these steps to ensure a successful transfer.

 There are three choices to make when deciding your ultimate goals: your career, your major and your four-year institution.

 College is the first step toward your career, so begin your planning by thinking about what profession you want to pursue.
 Not sure?
 Our Career Services team can help!

 Sometimes, several majors can lead to the same career outcome.
 Once you have a career goal in mind, we can help you determine what majors at the four-year schools lead to those careers, and what degree paths at AACC lead to those majors.
 As you explore your options, be sure to consider your strengths and interests.